 You need to be able to prove your loss.
-You'll need evidence on hand to show you owned the damaged, lost or stolen item.
+This means that you need to have evidence on hand to show you owned the damaged, lost or stolen item.

-Useful proof includes:
+Useful proof is:

-- 1. Original receipts
+- 1. Original Receipts

-- 2. Replacement quotes
+- 2. Replacement Quotes

 - 3. Credit card and bank statements showing the purchase

-- 4. Warranty documents

-- 5. Valuations for the original item

-- 6. Photos or videos in which the items appear

-- 7. Declarations from people who had seen the items
+- 4. Warranty documents - 5.
+Valuations for the original item - 6.
+Photos or videos in which the items appear - 7.
+Declarations from people who had seen the items.